-Adele Gushes About Falling For Her Husband
+Adele Gushes About Falling For Husband Simon Konecki

 “I could see in their eyes as they were listening to it on their headphones that it reminded them of something or someone.
 That’s what I wanted to remember, how it was I felt at the beginning of the relationship that inspired that record.”

 Adele and Konecki allegedly made it official at a private ceremony in August 2016, BuzzFeed reports.
-The two have a four-year-old son, Angelo.
+The two have a 4-year-old son, Angelo.

 Adele first confirmed details of her marriage while accepting the Grammy for Album of the Year, according to Hello! magazine.
 While on stage, she said, “Grammys, I appreciate it, the Academy, I love you, my manager, my husband and my son — you’re the only reason I do it.”